 Born and raised in Preston to Irish parents, Kilbane played for his local side through his teenage years and made his first team debut for the Lilywhites at the age of 19.
 A year or so later he switched to West Bromwich Albion for a £1m fee, where he became a first team regular and stalwart.
 After two years he transferred to Sunderland where his reputation grew further as a dangerous attacking left winger.
 He enjoyed further spells at Everton and Wigan Athletic before his move to the KC Stadium.

 Kilbane joined Coventry City in July 2012 but he only made a handful of appearances before hanging up his boots.
-He is now a regular football pundit for BBC Radio and TV.
+He became a regular football pundit for BBC Radio and TV and in 2020 was lured into the ignomony of competing on ITV celebrity humiliatothon Dancing On Ice.

 After a season in the Republic of Ireland under-21s, Kilbane made his senior international debut in 1997.
 His subsequent 14 year career saw him achieve “first name on the sqaud list” status, and he amassed 110 caps and 8 goals in that time.